jmduke/jmduke-jekyll/_posts/2020-08-07-one-week-off.md

 I didn't realize how much I craved a bit of brain-lamination time until I seized it, and I recommend doing the same.

-[^1]: One downside of running two side businesse    s is that you cannot exactly take a week off from answering emails.
+[^1]: One downside of running two side businesses is that you cannot exactly take a week off from answering emails.

 [^2]: "Be sure to add that your beautiful and utterly talented partner made you beef bolognese", my partner added as she read this paragraph.
 It's true: [the recipe](https://cooking.nytimes.com/recipes/1015181-marcella-hazans-bolognese-sauce) was delicious.